oscarqjh/SC4020-Group-Project-2/README.md

 ### Model Persistence

 Models are saved as pickle files with timestamped filenames.
-Default location: `/scripts/random_forest_model_YYYYMMDD_HHMMSS.pkl`.
-Custom paths can be specified in `save_model(filepath)`.
+By default, both the model and results are saved under the directory specified by `--output-dir` (default: `scripts/`).
+The model file is saved as `random_forest_model_YYYYMMDD_HHMMSS.pkl` in the output directory.
+Custom paths can be specified via `--output-dir` or `--model-filename`.

 ### Class Imbalance Handling